What is Your Urgent Message?

 A sample profile of an at-home single parent:

-Sam Mendez relied on a childcare service to watch over her 3 children while she worked in a small Los Angeles publishing office.
-Concerned that she would contract the virus and then pass it on to her children, one which has respiratory issues, she asked that she be able to work at home.
-The employer arranged for her to work at home 4 days a week, but come to the office 1 time a week.
+Sam Mendez relied on a childcare service to watch over her three children while working in a small Los Angeles publishing office.
+Concerned that she would contract the virus and then pass it on to her children, one of which has respiratory issues, she asked that she work at home.
+The employer arranged for her to work at home four days a week but come to the office once a week.